Registration for the winter semester is now open.

 LEARNERS LICENCE TEST PREP: This clear language course is for adults with developmental disabilities and will help you to prepare to write the Alberta Learner's Licence test with a higher degree of success.
 Find and apply information from the Alberta Driver's Guide, demonstrate safe driving techniques using models and diagrams, engage in fun and interactive learning activities, learn study skills and test taking skills, gain confidence in your knowledge of driving rules.

-The Learners Licence Test Preparation course is generously funded by
+*There is a $30 non-refundable registration fee.
+Tuition for Learners Licence Test Preparation is generously funded by

 EATING RIGHT, LIVING RIGHT: Participate in hands on learning activities, go on an interactive tour of a grocery store with a Registered dietician and learn about healthy eating, learn from a Pharmacist about medicine use and safety, create personalized nutrition, fitness and health tools to help you achieve your goals and stay on track.